 pitter-patter clomping of little feet in the hallways and on stairs.
 But I seriously cannot say enough about how pleasant our stay was.
 And hello budget travelers, there’s even an Inn at Aberdeen coupon I didn’t notice until the kind woman taking my reservation mentioned it!

 Restaurants & Activities near Indiana Dunes

 We ate at two amazing, family-friendly restaurants near Indiana Dunes that I would highly recommend.

 - Industrial Revolution Eatery & Grille (Valparaiso) – I’m so glad we discovered this place!
 The theme is “Saluting America’s Greatness”, which is evident not only in their menu but also in their ‘upscale industrial’ decor and architecture.
 I thoroughly enjoyed, and nearly finished the Edison Burger: 1/2 pound Angus beef topped with bruschetta, pesto mayo and a parmesan crisp.
 And I loved that the good selection of craft beers are served in a strong-arm mug!
 Please, no matter where you’re headed in northwest Indiana, absolutely eat here!

 - Lucrezia Italian (Chesterton) – Such a quaint Italian restaurant in a former residence, thus cozy dining rooms, and I couldn’t help but stare at the awesome copper double-ceiling fan (like this one).
 If weather permits, you might try dining al fresco on the patio.
 Try the Chicken Vesuvio!

-And to cap off our very busy trip we made a quick stop to tour the Taltree Arboretum & Gardens, a non-profit preserve featuring a Children’s Adventure Garden, Railway Garden, and an abundance of prairies, woodlands and wetlands.
+And to cap off our very busy trip we made a quick stop to tour the Gabis Arboretum (formerly Taltree Arboretum), a non-profit preserve featuring a Children’s Adventure Garden, Railway Garden, and an abundance of prairies, woodlands and wetlands.

 Plan your trip to Indiana Dunes and southwest Michigan